calebcrouse3/ledgered/README.md

 Should account be a database option?
 Need to fix where we enter in uploaded transactions account value Account needs to be a database value and you can only upload accounts after adding the database value.
 Just use seed the database with all the accounts we have plugins for.
 Need to be able to seed description/categories/accounts different from transactions because we might want to get transactions through a raw upload
+Need to enforce that there's no duplicates in account names for each user.
+Or maybe even just globally.

 ### TODO List
 1. Find more graceful way to define and enforce the plugin types and transaction types (constants) and use them throughout